 “Practitioners are either getting no response, incorrect responses or responses that are not related to the query at all.”
 A lot of the frustration can be attributed to both SARS and practitioners not following due process.
 The administration of tax practitioners is not always up to date and SARS’ IT system remains a “big work in progress,” says Joubert.
 SARS is dealing with a legacy system and a new system, and as they merge the two something gets fixed while something else gets broken.

 Tax practitioners frequently complain to their Recognised Controlling Bodies (RCBs) that SARS is drowning them in correspondence, yet offers receive little guidance on what is expected of them.
 Sometimes there is a tax reference number that can be matched to a taxpayer, but in other instances there is only a transaction reference leaving the practitioner in the dark as to who it belongs to.
 There was also a period where communication from SARS to tax practitioners ceased, while the taxpayer received all the correspondence, causing great amounts of confusion.

 Another issue for many practitioners is the turnaround time on feedback from SARS on queries, verifications and audits.
-SARS does not always stick to their Service Charter and members face frustration in continuous follow ups with inadequate response.
+SARS does not always stick to its Service Charter and members face frustration in continuous follow-ups with inadequate responses.
 “The internal process at SARS to escalate taxpayer issues was quite lengthy.
 Recent changes did bring some relief,” says Joubert.
 Tax practitioners now have direct access to regional stakeholder teams through their RCBs which has sped up the process.
 “SARS is aware of the issues, and they are trying to resolve them.
 We do continue to advise SARS on these issues through various mechanisms at our disposal.”

 Tax practitioners need to ensure that their own tax affairs are up to date, as well as any company related to them.
 They have to be in good standing with SARS and their RCB.